 Dimitri’s Coffee® is the brainchild of three brothers: Waleed, Salah Aldin & Hisham Abubaker.
 Founded in Amman in 2014, Dimitri’s is the byproduct of Hisham’s ever-wandering curiosity.
 For four years, he visited more than 15 countries in Europe, Africa, and East Asia, touring local coffee roasters and houses and spending hundreds of hours tasting specialty coffees and experiencing different coffee cultures!
 Then we decided to establish a state of art specialty coffee roastery here in Jordan; “Why not?”. – dimitriscoffee.com

 If you wonder where the companies name comes from.
-Hisham his nickname always has been Dimitri’s since he grew up, so choosing a name for the brand wasn’t that difficult.
+Hisham his nickname always has been Dimitri’s since he grew up, so picking a name for the brand wasn’t that difficult.

-For preparing this traditional cup of coffee a 1:10 ratio is used, which means in this case 8 grams of coffee to 80 grams of water.
+For preparing this traditional cup of coffee a 1:10 ratio is used.
+This means 8 grams of coffee to 80 grams of water.

 - Add 80 grams of water